 The stylish suites have a large lounge area and a deck complete with loungers and a private plunge pool where you can relax while taking in views over the river.
 All of the furniture throughout the lodge is made from locally sourced materials.

-The property occupies a beautiful, remote spot on the banks of the mile-wide Rufiji River, in the heart of Selous Game Reserve.
+The property occupies a beautiful, remote spot on the banks of the mile-wide Rufiji River, in the heart of Nyerere National Park.
 Its position gives you plenty of opportunity to view hippo partially submerged in the water, birds flitting across the banks or monkeys up in the trees.

 Food and drink